FitRang/delivery-service/README.md

 # delivery-service
-This is the repository for delivery service that sends notifications to the users.
+The delivery service sends notifications to the users.
+It listens to the messages in the redis channel that are sent my the fanout-consumer and sends it to the user if they are connected via web-socket.